 We are planning a visit to Warabi in the Fall, 2025 to celebrate our 50th Anniversary with our Sister City.
 Consider joining us soon to guarantee your opportunity to participate.

 Beginning in 2003, Warabi suggested a youth exchange as they believed the youth are our mutual future so the first group of El Dorado County youths traveled to Warabi and we have hosted Japanese youths also.
-Our most recent exchange occured the summer of 2018 when 20 youths participated in a youth summit for 12 days.

 You can get it here: https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html